 Deleting a user means permanently removing all of their historical timecard records from Virtual TimeClock.
 Once a user is deleted, their data and information cannot be recovered and the user cannot be reactivated to use the time clock again.
 It is important to use caution when deleting users and consider making a user Inactive instead of deleting them.

 An Inactive user is someone who no longer uses the TimeClock and won't be displayed in your groups and reports.
 Maintaining inactive users allows administrators immediate access to all historical employee timecard information should a question about their time and attendance arise at any later date.
 Additionally, a TimeClock administrator can quickly and easily reactivate an inactive user to allow them access to the time clock again.

 Setting a user's status to inactive will remove them from any display groups and prevent them from using the time clock, but will save all of their timecard records.

 - Select Turn Administration On from the File menu.

 - Click the user in the list on the left of the Configure Users window.

-Note: If you do not see a user's name when looking by last name, click Show at the bottom of the user list and select Everyone.
+Note: If you do not see a user's name when looking by last name, click the header of the user list and choose Everyone.